 Two Options for Contract Conversion Fees

 If a recruiter knowingly places a candidate with the intent of doing a contract-to-direct hire (temp-to-perm) placement, it is highly recommended that specific terms be included in the Client Services Agreement.
-Two common scenarios exist for a contract conversion schedule:
+We offer some free conversion fee templates that match the below options.
+The two most common scenarios exist for a contract conversion schedule:

 #1 — Prorated temp-to-perm agreement